Can Psychopaths Feel Empathy? What Do The Experts Say?

 Psychopaths have long been defined as impulsive, antisocial, and criminal-minded people who lack all concern for others.
 So, can a psychopath feel empathy?

-However, recent research suggests that psychopaths might be capable of feeling empathy, but only under certain conditions.
+Now, surprise!
+Recent research suggests psychopaths might be capable of feeling empathy — under certain conditions.

 [Read this to decode psychopaths better: The Wisdom of Psychopaths Summary]